jsadler2/jsadler2.github.io/index.md

 ---
 layout: default
 ---
-# whoami
+# Who am I?
+My academic mission statement:
+> **To improve lives by solving water-related challenges through research, mentoring, teaching, and community outreach**

-I am a Ph.D. student at the [University of Virginia](http://www.virginia.edu).
-My research focus, and the focus of [our group led by Dr. Jonathan Goodall](https://uvahydroinformatics.org), is on hydroinformatics.
+I am currently a Ph.D. student at the [University of Virginia](http://www.virginia.edu).
+My research focus, and the focus of [our group, led by Dr. Jonathan Goodall](https://uvahydroinformatics.org), is on hydroinformatics.
 In my mind, hydroinformatics is the intersection of computer science, data science, and water resources engineering.
 I love studying hydroinformatics because I am passionate about computer programming and about better understanding and addressing water resources challenges.

 <img src="/assets/hydroinformatics.png" width="300" height="250"/>